Brexit and your consumer rights

 - Do you have the right to return the item and if you can return an item, who pays for the cost of returning it – you or the business?
 Note that this is important to know whether a business is in the EU or not.

 If something goes wrong with an online purchase

 If you have a complaint against a business in another EU Member State, and you cannot resolve it, you can use the European Consumer Centre (ECC) Network by contacting ECC Ireland.
 Once you contact ECC Ireland, it can raise your issue with the ECC in the country where the business is based.
 The ECC in the country where the business is based can then raise the issue with the business on your behalf, if necessary.

 In addition to the ECC Network, consumers can avail of an EU-backed system of alternative dispute resolution for participating traders and also have access to the European Small Claims Procedure.
 These procedures are available only where a consumer and a business are both in an EU Member State.
 Once the UK leaves the EU, there is considerable uncertainty as to whether the ECC network or the European Small Claims Procedure will be available in cases where the business is in the UK.

-In cases where product is not delivered or is faulty, you can make a complaint to the business.
-If the business is unable to resolve your complaint, you could contact your credit or debit card provider and request a chargeback on the basis that the goods were not delivered or were faulty.
+In cases where product is not delivered, you can make a complaint to the business.
+If the business is unable to resolve your complaint, you could contact your credit or debit card provider and request a chargeback on the basis that the goods were not delivered.
 Consumers in Ireland can take individual action through the Irish Courts if they have purchased online from UK traders who do business in the EU.
 However, having a judgement enforced in the UK might be difficult in practice because the legal situation at this time is very unclear.